Introduction

 CSC #8: Audit Log Management

-From a security perspective, it is important that the date and time are correct so that, for example, the system logs are time-stamped with the right information, and digital certificates can be validated and used during runtime.
-Without proper time-sync, services that rely on digital certificates such as HTTPS, IEEE 802.1x, and others may not work correctly.
+From a security perspective, it’s important that you set the correct date and time.
+This ensures, for example, that system logs are correctly time-stamped and that digital certificates can be validated and used during runtime.
+Without proper time-sync, services that rely on digital certificates such as HTTPS, IEEE and 802.1x may not work correctly.

-It is recommended that the Axis device clock is synchronized with Network Time Protocol (NTP, unencrypted) servers or preferably with Network Time Security (NTS, encrypted) servers.
-Network Time Security (NTS) as encrypted and secure variant of the Network Time Protocol (NTP) was added in AXIS OS 11.1.
-It is advised to configure multiple time servers for higher time-sync accuracy but also account for a fail-over scenario where one of the configured time servers might be unavailable.
+We recommend that you keep the Axis device clock synchronized with Network Time Protocol (NTP, unencrypted) servers or - preferably - Network Time Security (NTS, encrypted) servers.
+Network Time Security (NTS), an encrypted and secure variant of Network Time Protocol (NTP), was added in AXIS OS 11.1.
+We recommend that you configure multiple time servers for higher time-sync accuracy but also to account for a failover scenario where one of the configured time servers might be unavailable.

-Using a public NTP or NTS servers can be an alternative for individuals and small organizations that cannot facilitate a local time server instances themselves.
-For more information about NTP/NTS in Axis devices,, see Network Time Protocol.
+Using public NTP or NTS servers can be an alternative for individuals and small organizations that can’t facilitate local time server instances themselves.
+For more information about NTP/NTS in Axis devices, see NTP and NTS in AXIS OS Knowledge base.

 AXIS OS version | Web interface configuration path |